learn-co-curriculum/breaking-your-curriculum-into-units/README.md

 Units can also vary in length.
 We don’t have a standard for how many lessons belong in a unit since we understand that some units take less time to cover while others might be more difficult and need more lessons devoted to them.

 Also remember that when we talk about lessons, we mean both Readmes and Labs.
-Our typical flow is that every Readme should immediately be followed by a Coding Lab so that a student can immediately apply the skills they’ve just learned.
+Our typical flow is that every Readme should immediately be followed by a Lab so that a student can immediately apply the skills they’ve just learned.
 Towards the end of each unit, we also also want to have more difficult labs that encompass multiple concepts (some of which can come from previous units) and require more of students.

 Rework your list of lessons from above to include the breakdown of Readmes and Labs in your unit.